Bvlvq/Data-Driven-Insights-into-Movies-TV-Show-Ratings/README.md

 ## How to Run
 To replicate or contribute to this project, follow these steps:
-1. Clone the repository:
+1. Clone the repository: git clone [github repo URL]
-2. Install the required packages:
+2. Install the required packages: pip install -r
-3. Run the notebook:
+3. Run the notebook: jupyter notebook cnn_facial_expression_classification.ipynb

 ## Contributing
 Contributions to the project are welcome!
 To contribute, please fork the repository, make your changes, and submit a pull request.